nigelbayliss/optimizer-examples/nogather_stats/README.md

-Demo to debunk the idea that if you don't gather statistics, plans will no change.
+Demo to debunk the idea that if you don't gather statistics, plans will not change.

 The script is designed to run in SQL Plus